Roridula: Distribution, habitat and ecology

 and these may both prey on the captive insects as well as on the resident bugs.
-The unrelated Australian genus Byblis resembles Roridula in having sticky tentacles, which do not secrete digestive enzymes and also lives together with hemipteran bugs in much the same way.
+The unrelated Australian genus Byblis resembles Roridula in having sticky tentacles, and lives together with hemipteran bugs in much the same way.
+Unlike Roridula, Byblis also produces its own digestive enzymes, but this was not proven until 2005.

 Pameridea is assigned to the Miridae, a family of bugs that further live from sucking plant juices.
 Although Pameridea depends on insects with their high protein content that have been captured by Roridula for completing its life cycle, it can survive on plant juices.
 In case of a fire, the bugs probably evacuate their home plant and fly off.
 Even if they do not find another Roridula specimen, the bugs can sit out the period until Roridula plants have germinated and sufficiently grown, by sucking juices of other plant species.